Collegiate-Edu-Nation/easy-ftc/README.md

 * Each option requires that you download this repo's latest Android archive
 * Click on 'easy-ftc-release.aar' at https://github.com/collegiate-edu-nation/easy-ftc/releases

-### Blockly
-* While at the previous link, also click on 'myBlocks.zip'
-* Upload the .aar and all relevant Java files from myBlocks using OnBot Java's GUI
-    * <i>Each Java file in 'myBlocks' will control a specific mechanism/sensor</i>
-* Modify the myBlocks Java files to change behavior
-    * <i>e.g. add .type(Drive.Type.MECANUM) to Drive.Builder in Drive.java</i>
-* Press the gear icon on the bottom right with the title 'Build Everything'
-* A new menu option 'Java Classes' should be visible in the Blockly GUI now
-* Each class listed there will provide relevant methods from easy-ftc, like control(), command(), and state()

 ### OnBot Java
 * Upload the .aar using OnBot Java's GUI
 * Press the gear icon on the bottom right with the title 'Build Everything'